SpicePayne/devops-group18/Use Cases/Use_Cases_All_Country_Reports.md

 ## CHARACTERISTIC INFORMATION
 **Goal in Context**
-As a Data Analyst, I want to view the top N most populated countries globally so that I can focus my analysis on the largest nations.
+As a Data Analyst, I want to view the top N most populated countries globally so that I can focus my analysis on the largest nations for the organization.

 **Scope**
 World Population Reporting System